OpenZeppelin/compound-assets-listing/Checklist.md

 - [ ] Does it have a fixed supply?
 If no, who can mint?*
 - [ ] Is it a rebasing token?*
 - [ ] Does the token charge fees on transfers?*
-- [ ] Is the contract performing arbitrary `delegatecall`s?*
+- [ ] Is the contract performing arbitrary `delegatecall`s?* If the answer is yes, indicate who can make these calls and to what contracts.
-- [ ] Is it flash mintable?*
+- [ ] Is it flash mintable?
+If yes, please provide more information on this feature*
-- [ ] Is it flash loanable?*
+- [ ] Is it flash loanable?
+If yes, please indicate who offers the service.*
-- [ ] Is it upgradeable?*
+- [ ] Is it upgradeable?* If yes, answer the following questions:
   - [ ] Who is authorized to make an upgrade?
   - [ ] Can an upgrade happen instantaneously or is there a time-lock delay?
   - [ ] Which components can be upgraded?
   - [ ] How the upgradeability design work?
 Who manages it and how upgrades are done?
-  - [ ] Does it emit an event when implementation is updated ?
+  - [ ] Does it emit an event when implementation is updated?

 ### Initial Requirements

 - [ ] Collateral factor to 0.
 - [ ] Established borrow limit if necessary (Usually it is set if large loans of this assets are associated to governance attacks related to the asset itself).
-- [ ] Reserve Factor to 25% or any other convenient value depending on the assets volatility and category.
+- [ ] Reserve Factor to 25% (any other convenient value can be set in other proposal depending on the assets volatility and category).

 ### Considerations